crcn/mesh.js/README.md

 Crudlet is a tiny (11kb), [streamable](https://nodejs.org/api/stream.html) interface for data stores.
 It allows you to easily implement advanced features such as offline-mode, realtime data, caching, rollbacks, and more with just a few lines of code.

+#### Cool bits

+- Works with any library, or framework.
+- Works on any platform.
+- Isomorphic.
+Easily use different databases for different platforms.
+- Easily testable.
+Stub out any database for a fake one.
+- Simple design.
+Use it for many other things such as an event bus.

 <!--#### Why?

 - **Decoupled**.
 Crudlet allows you to decouple any store (even your own API) from your front-end / backend application.